-For the past two and a half months, I have been field testing a product that many of us wish for in the cold winter months.
+For the past two and a half months, I have been field-testing a product many wish for in the cold winter months.
 I received Snuggly Toes alpaca feet warmers in August.
 They proclaim to keep your feet warm and cozy.
-Of course that time of year, things are already warm so I had to wait a while to give them a true field test.
+Of course, at that time of year, things were already warm, so I had to wait a while to give them a true field test.

-Upon first view of the feet warmers, I noted that they felt delicate to the touch.
+Upon the first view of the foot warmers, I noted that they felt delicate.
 They were indeed soft and snuggly.
-Since it was August, I put them in my sandals and wow, were they SOFT!
+Since it was August, I put them in my sandals, and wow, were they SOFT!
 My bare feet thought they were wonderful.
-I had to wait until late September to give them a try with my cotton and wool-blend socks.
+I had to wait until late September to try them with my cotton and wool-blend socks.

 Snuggly Toes come in whole sizes and are easy to trim to fit your shoe.
-I opted to field test them in my hunting boots since I wear them the most throughout the year and would love to have warm feet in them.
+I opted to field test them in my hunting boots since I wear them the most throughout the year and would love warm feet.
 They were simple to trim and fit nicely inside.
-I do a lot of hiking and of course, as the season progresses, the weather gets cold and so do my toes.
+I do a lot of hiking, and as the season progresses, the weather gets cold, and so do my toes.
 I was happy to try these cozy inserts out.

-Lastly, and most importantly, I hoped that these feet warmers would eliminate the feeling of having your toes turn into ice cubes.
-The weather has been moderate this fall, but morning temperatures have still gotten down to the teens and twenties.
-I continued to test the Snuggly Toes feet warmers down into 13 degree temperatures.
+Lastly, and most importantly, I hoped that these foot warmers would eliminate the feeling of having your toes turn into ice cubes.
+The weather has been moderate this fall, but morning temperatures have reached the teens and twenties.
+I continued to test the Snuggly Toes feet warmers down into 13-degree temperatures.
 While the alpaca liner did feel warm and cozy, I must say my toes did get cold.
 Even with the combination of the alpaca liner and my wool-blend socks, I froze my toes more than one time in the past 75 days.